Turning point of the American Civil War

 Albert Sidney Johnston was considered one of the best generals serving in the Western Theater.
 By 1862, he commanded all Confederate forces between the Cumberland Gap and Arkansas.
 Before the battles of Fort Henry and Fort Donelson, Johnston had advocated improving the forts' structures as well as deploying additional troops and arms to more adequately defend them.
 The Confederate government failed to meet these recommendations.
 Ulysses S. Grant captured the forts in February 1862 and launched a full-scale invasion of Tennessee.
 The fall of these forts was inaccurately blamed on Johnston, but he continued to serve.

 In March 1862, Johnston organized the Army of Mississippi with P.G.T.
 Beauregard.
 He launched his attack at the Battle of Shiloh in April 1862.
 Johnston's plan was to drive the Union army from its landing point on the Tennessee River into the surrounding swamps.
 He assigned Beauregard to coordinate the attack.
 Beauregard disagreed with his strategy and instead planned to drive the enemy back toward the river.
 He in turn directed reconnaissance at this plan, resulting in the ultimate failure to pinpoint Grant's army.
 On the first day of battle, Johnston personally led the attack on the enemy.
-He was a victim of friendly fire, receiving a hit in the knee which severed his popliteal artery.
+He was possibly a victim of friendly fire, receiving a hit in the knee which severed his popliteal artery.
 Johnston died within an hour.
 His death resulted in critical reassignments of his command to less talented generals who failed to repair the virtually doomed Western Theater.

 Union capture of New Orleans (April 1862)